-Whenever I share my baby food recipes in which I use my microwave to cook various fruits and vegetables to tenderness, I typically receive negative comments about the effects of microwaving on food.
-Although every American household owns a microwave, and microwaving has been a cooking practice for decades now.
-But does microwaving kill nutrients in food?
+Whenever I share my baby food recipes, in which I use my microwave to cook various fruits and vegetables to tenderness, I typically receive negative comments about the effects of microwaving on food.
+Although every American household owns a microwave, and microwaving has been a cooking practice for decades now, does it kill nutrients in food?

 Nutrients are components in foods such as carbohydrates, fats, proteins and amino acids, vitamins, dietary minerals, water, and oxygen that an organism utilizes to survive and grow.
 Nutrients are necessary for living things to remain alive, but nutrients alone are not living.
 Thus, microwaving cannot “kill” nutrients in food.

-The best cooking methods for retaining nutrients cook quickly, heat foods for the shortest amount of time, and use as little liquid as possible.
+The best cooking methods for retaining nutrients are cooking quickly, heating foods for the shortest time and using as little liquid as possible.
 In many cases, microwaving meats all three criteria.
-I personally prefer to use my microwave to make baby food because microwaving is much faster than stovetop boiling.
-Harder foods like apples and pumpkin cook much quicker in my microwave than on the stove, thus decreasing cooking time.
-Because of the decreased time in the microwave, I also have to add less water during cooking, which also reduces the loss of nutrients.
-(When I make baby food, I also use the water in which I cooked the fruits and veggies to make the puree or mash, further minimizing the loss of nutrients.)
+I prefer to use my microwave to make baby food because microwaving is much faster than stovetop boiling.
+More complex foods like apples and pumpkins cook much quicker in my microwave than on the stove, thus decreasing cooking time.
+Because of the reduced time in the microwave, I also have to add less water during cooking, reducing the loss of nutrients.
+(When I make baby food, I also use the water in which I cook the fruits and veggies to make the puree or mash, further minimizing the loss of nutrients.)
 Thus, in many cases, microwaving food causes the least damage to the nutrients compared to other forms of cooking like boiling.

 Additionally, microwaving can decrease the amount of harmful chemicals in some foods.
 For example, microwave-cooked bacon typically has lower levels of nitrosamines than conventionally cooked bacon.
-Most nitrosamines are carcinogenic, so lower levels in food is beneficial.
-Grilled and broiled meat, or heat-processed meat, also contains high levels of advanced glycation endproducts (AGEs), which may cause the development or worsening of many degenerative diseases such as diabetes, Alzheimer’s disease, atherosclerosis, and chronic renal failure.
+Most nitrosamines are carcinogenic, so lower levels in food are beneficial.
+Grilled and broiled meat, or heat-processed meat, also contains high levels of advanced glycation end products (AGEs), which may cause the development or worsening of many degenerative diseases such as diabetes, Alzheimer’s disease, atherosclerosis, and chronic renal failure.

-While microwaving can be a quick and convenient way to cook food, prioritizing a balanced and varied diet to ensure you are getting all the necessary nutrients your body needs is crucial.
+While microwaving can be a quick and convenient way to cook food, prioritizing a balanced and varied diet to ensure you get all the nutrients your body needs is crucial.
 Additionally, following safe food handling practices when using a microwave to cook food is important.
 For example, stir food halfway through cooking and let the finished food rest for a few minutes after cooking to ensure even heating and prevent burns.
-By being mindful of the nutritional changes that occur during cooking and taking steps to minimize nutrient loss, you can enjoy the benefits of using a microwave to cook food while still maintaining a healthy and balanced diet.
+By being mindful of the nutritional changes during cooking and taking steps to minimize nutrient loss, you can enjoy the benefits of using a microwave to cook food while maintaining a healthy and balanced diet.

 References